n-grubb/noahgrubb.com/src/site/projects/edgeworx.md

 ### Project Overview:

-Edgeworx is an Eclipse-backed startup that created a platform for edge computing.
+Edgeworx is an Eclipse-backed startup that created a platform for <a href="https://en.wikipedia.org/wiki/Edge_computing" target="_blank">edge computing</a>.
 I developed their brochure site and contributed to the development of the documentation site for their platform ioFog.
 I worked with a very talented UI/UX designer, <a href="https://www.anamedina.design" target="_blank">Ana Medina</a>, throughout this project and was tasked with bringing her designs to life.

 <h3><span>Challenge:</span>Propreitary CMS</h3>